AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/get-started-with-priorities.md

 # Get started with Priorities

-Priorities is a streamlined, intuitive experience tailored for individual contributors /task ownders.
+Priorities is a streamlined, intuitive experience tailored for individual contributors /task owners.
 Priorities will be rolled out in phases, starting with the worklist.

 With Priorities, you can enjoy